rosiepeachcat/between-epiphanies-blog/about.markdown

 I love Haruki Murakami's books, but I keep going back to Ryunosuke Akutagwa's "A Fool's Life".
 Although I have deep appreciation for Monet's paintings, Shishkin's paintings still resonate more--in a seemingly metaphysical way--with me.

-I have no idea what I'm doing most of the time and most days I just wish I was a cat or a tree.

 *All the writings published here are works of my own.*